russellf9/webstorm-presentation/README.md

 `⇧⌘↓`

-Clipboard - way better than using simple Cut and Paste Will store any number of items
+Clipboard - way better than using simple Cut and Paste

+Will store any number of items.
 Copy item (use the expand selection)

 `⇧⌘ V` - Then select the number to paste item